mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-The log of the above code shows that the inner coroutines overrode of its parent coroutine, but this last was not changed in the parent context:
+The log of the above code shows the override of the parent coroutine.
+However, the original value is still the original in the parent context:

 ```text
 12:22:33.869 [DefaultDispatcher-worker-1 @Greeting Coroutine#1] INFO CoroutinesPlayground - Hello everyone from the outer coroutine!